Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 By supporting remote work, companies can demonstrate their commitment to sustainability.
 The results of these emission cuts can help businesses more easily meet their corporate social responsibility (CSR) and environmental, social and governance (ESG) goals.

-Achieving – and publicizing – CSR and ESG initiatives can also drive sales and positively impact your bottom line.
+Achieving – and publicizing – CSR and ESG initiatives can drive sales and positively impact your bottom line.

 Disadvantage 1: Learning to balance communication

 Employers may worry that remote working leads to more personal life interruptions.

-However, interruptions are just as likely in the office as out of the office.
+However, interruptions are just as likely in the office as away from it.
 In fact, research suggests that office teams lose 62 more hours of work annually through daily interruptions than remote workers.

 Disadvantage 2: Limiting team bonding

 Some companies may worry that a dispersed team working different hours won’t feel as cohesive.

 However, Buffer’s research also suggests that 75% of remote workers still feel connected to their colleagues.

-Employees may struggle to build strong interpersonal relationships online.
-However, they may not naturally connect in a physical office space, either.
+Employees who struggle to build strong interpersonal relationships online may not naturally connect in a physical office space, either.

 Founder John Martin says “communication, flexibility and a bit of fun” are his secrets to running a productive remote team: